Questions to Ask Yourself:

 Data Collection and Computer Forensics require expertise and programs that exceed standard preservation and collection techniques available to your in-house data processing support.

-Using defensible chain of custody procedures and industry standard software such as Viewpoint, our team of collection experts can help you investigate, plan, gather, preserve, and analyze ESI.
+Using a defensible chain-of-custody procedures and industry standard software such as Viewpoint, our team of collection experts can help you investigate, plan, gather, preserve, and analyze ESI.
 We can help in handling encrypted or password protected files, hidden or deleted files, damaged or corrupt files.

 • Reports with supporting documentation to comply with court requests or any level of technical sophistication